Brain and Head Injury Compensation Claims

-Traumatic brain damage or serious head injury can have a profound and long-term effect.
+Traumatic brain damage or serious head injury can have a long-term effect.
 Depending upon the severity of the trauma and the part of the brain affected, the effects can be physical, cognitive or psychological.
-Your way of life can be radically altered.

-Our team are highly experienced in supporting people living with head and brain injuries and their loved ones, so can offer the clear, practical and sensitive support you need at this difficult time.
+Our Personal Injury solicitors are highly experienced in supporting people living with head and brain injuries and their loved ones.
+We can offer the clear, practical and sensitive support you need at this difficult time.

-We can guide you through the whole claims process, helping you to get the financial support you need to live as fully and independently as possible following your injury.
-The vast majority of claims we handle are settled out of court, saving you time and money and making the claims process easier on you.
+We can guide you through the whole claims process, helping you to get the financial support you need to live as fully and independently as possible after your injury.
+The majority of claims we handle are settled out of court, saving you time and money, making the claims process easier on you.

-You will be assigned a dedicated solicitor, supported by a team of experienced paralegals and legal secretaries, to help you establish a personal care support scheme, making sure you have access to all of the support services you need for your recovery.
+We will assign you a dedicated solicitor, supported by a team of experienced paralegals and legal secretaries.
+Together, we will help you establish a personal care support scheme, making sure you have access to all of the support services you need for your recovery.

-Before you make a decision about starting a claim, we will offer a ‘no-win, no-fee’ consultation with a specialist personal injury solicitor to talk about your options and how best to fund your claim.
+Before you make a decision about starting a claim, we will offer a ‘no-win, no-fee’ consultation with a specialist personal injury solicitor.
+This is to discuss your options and how best to fund your claim.
 We want you to have complete confidence in our team when you work with us.

-We are able to offer no win, no fee head and brain injury claims, meaning there is often no need for you to make any payment upfront to start a claim.
+We are able to offer no win, no fee head and brain injury claims, so there is often no need for you to make any payment upfront to start a claim.